 Rules of the promotion and marketing of pharmaceuticals are laid down in the Regulation on Promotion Activities for Human Medical Products (Official Gazette of 23 October 2003, No. 25268).
-This regulation follows the generally applicable business ethics rules concerning the promotion and advertisement of pharmaceuticals.
+This Regulation follows the generally applicable business ethics rules concerning the promotion and advertisement of pharmaceuticals.
+It is akin to and closely modelled after the Directive No. 2001/83 of 6 November 2001 on the Community Code relating to Pharmaceutical Products for Human Use.